gkilleen33/rs-economics/crop-yields/INSTRUCTIONS.md

 # plot_rainfall.py

-This script calculates average rainfall (in mm/hr) and the standard deviation of rainfall (across three hour increments) between start and end dates specified by the user.
+This script calculates average daily rainfall (in mm/hr) for each day between start and end dates specified by the user.
 The rainfall data comes from NASA's Global Participation Measurement (GPM) v6 mission.
 The rainfall estimates are derived from a series of sources, including satellite data and rainfall gauges.
-This script only uses data from the final run which is suitable for analysis.
+This script only uses data from the final run which is suitable for analysis and available after a 3.5 month lag.
+Half-hourly rainfall snapshots are averaged into a daily average.

+## Setup

+Please follow the setup instructions for [sentinel2-vis.py](#sentinel2-vis.py).

+## Description, inputs, and outputs

+This script uses plot boundary data as an input and returns a CSV containing daily rainfall values, in mm/hour, for each plot.
+Rainfall data is obtained from NASA's Global Participation Measurement (GMP) using the Integrated Multi-satellitE Retrievals for GPM (IMERG) algorithm.
+The algorithm incorporates satellite microwave and microwave-calibrated infrared estimates of rainfall.
+Data from ground gauges is also incorporated.

+The IMERG algorithm is run multiple times as data comes in.
+The final run has a lag of 3.5 months, but has the highest quality.
+This script currently only uses final run data to maximize accuracy, but could easily be modified to include other data sources by removing the code `.filterMetadata('status', 'equals', 'permanent')`.

+GPM data includes estimates of rainfall every half hour, in mm/hr units.
+All 48 half-hourly values are averaged together for each day.
+The output variable containing the daily rainfall average is called "mean" in the produced CSV.
+As with `sentinel2-vis.py`, this CSV will be inserted into a Google Drive folder.

+## Instructions

+1. Import plot boundary data (e.g. a shapefile or geojson) and AOI data (e.g. one or more bounding boxes around all plots in the sample) to the Google Earth Engine.
+The easiest way to do this is using the console at [https://code.earthengine.google.com/](https://code.earthengine.google.com/).
+Instructions are available at [https://developers.google.com/earth-engine/importing](https://developers.google.com/earth-engine/importing).

+2. Specify the import path to the plot boundary Google Earth Engine asset in the `plot_boundaries` variable in `sentinel2-vis.py`.
+Instructions for finding the asset ID are available at [https://developers.google.com/earth-engine/asset_manager#importing-assets-to-your-script](https://developers.google.com/earth-engine/asset_manager#importing-assets-to-your-script).

+3. Specify the import path to the AOI asset in the `aoi` variable in `plot_rainfall.py`.

+4. Enter the begin and end date parameters via the `begin` and `end` variables in `plot_rainfall.py`.
+These specify the earliest date for which rainfall data will be pulled and the end date.
+The end date will be excluded.

+5. Create a folder on your Google Drive account to store the output if an appropriate folder does not already exist.

+6. Insert the folder name from step 5 in the variable `output_folder`.

+7. Insert an output file name in the variable `output_file`.
+Do not include an extension.

+8. Open a command line terminal and set your current directory to the directory containing `plot_rainfall.py`.

+9. Activate the conda environment that includes your Google Earth Engine Python installation.
+If you followed the setup instructions exactly, this can be accomplished by typing `conda activate ee`.

+10. Enter `python plot_rainfall.py`.

+11. The CSV output should be automatically exported to the folder that you specified.
+This can be downloaded and used in analysis.

 # References